Close-up of three stacked ceramic bowls in yellow, blue, and brown colors against a white background.

 The collection is thrown on the potter’s wheel.
 Designed to suit today's informal eating, this versatile range of tableware is well detailed, hand finished and has a natural feel.
 Its special visual quality lies in the contrast between the smooth texture of the unglazed and polished stoneware and the satin matt glaze in its pastel shades, designed to provide a subtle backdrop for food to be displayed and presented.
 The large plates can be used as under-plates when combined with small plates, sauce dishes, and bowls as part of the serving arrangement with three different sizes of coffee cups.

-T-4-4 Tea set Collection
+T-4-4 Tea Set Collection

 My interest in designing functional objects informed my approach to the Tea For Four Collection.
 The Collection is designed for everyday use, using simple and familiar forms, without unnecessary decoration.